roife/resume/resume-en.typ

         br: [Project Fellow],
         tr: [2024.09 - 2025.09]
     )[
-        - As one of the rust-analyzer (official Rust IDE) *maintainers*, ranked in the *top 1%* of contributors; participated in issues handling, PR reviews, and maintenance work across most project modules:
+        - As a member of the #link("https://www.rust-lang.org/governance/teams/compiler#team-rust-analyzer-contributors", [*Rust-lang Organization*]) (rust-analyzer-contributors-team) and one of the rust-analyzer (official Rust IDE) *maintainers*, ranked in the *top 1%* of contributors; participated in issues handling and PR reviews across most project modules:
           - Implemented features like control flow highlighting, snapshot test updates, and participated in numerous bug fixes, enhancing IDE capabilities in code understanding and auto-generation;
           - Wrote a *SIMD* implementation for the unicode line breaking module for ARM NEON, achieving a *6.5x* speedup;
           - *Emergency incident response for v0.3.1992*: 4 hours after release, the community discovered a critical bug causing resource exhaustion.
 I identified the issue *in 3 hours* and designed a new algorithm as fix.
 This emergency fix controlled the incident's impact, preventing disruptions for global Rust developers.